clobbered/Magic-Wand/README.md

 # Magic-Wand
 Magic Wand is a barcode scanner utility for EHR training environments.
 At its core, the app is a compiled AutoHotKey GUI script.

-The source code is free to modify and distribute.
+## Quick Start
+If you just want to add some barcodes and test the app all you need to do is save the following files to a directory on your computer, add barcodes, and run.

+### Required Files
+* MagicWand.exe
+* MW.ico (because it's pretty)
+* barcodelist.txt

+### Adding Barcodes
+1. Open barcodelist.txt in your editor of choice
+2. Add barcodes in the format "Stuff you want to display|barcodetoscan" without the quotes ⋅⋅1.
+Each line in the file represents a barcode
+⋅⋅2.
+The easiest way to add a barcode is to scan it into the file after the pipe character ⋅⋅3.
+You can also create a barcode without a scanner.
+Consult your EHR documentation for EHR specific barcode formatting

-## Getting Started
+## Customization
-To tailor and run Magic Wand do the stuff
-1. This stuff
-2. That stuff

 ## Versioning

-Version 1.0 - Released
+* Version 1.0 - Released
-* Designed for EHR training scenarios where a barcode reader is not available
-* Training environment designer creates

 ## Authors
 * **Chris Liston** - *Initial work* - [clobbered](https://github.com/clobbered)